-Take some inspiration from the ideas below on how to stimulate your child’s curiosity through creative pursuits.
+Check out the following ways to stimulate your child’s curiosity through creative pursuits

-As a teacher, I find it hard to see a child messing around rather than doing something productive and learning.
-But, especially for young children, ‘messing around’ is a form of learning.
+For young children, ‘messing around’ is a form of learning.
 They’re figuring out the rules of the world and how things work.
-If you micromanage their playtime or overschedule them so that they’re never able to try on a sieve as a hat or pour water in and out of cups and bowls, you risk blowing out the spark of excitement that all learners need.
+If you micromanage their playtime or over-schedule them so that they’re never able to try a sieve on as a hat, or pour water in and out of cups and bowls, you risk blowing out the spark of excitement that all learners need.

 Engaging all of a young learner’s senses is a great way to stimulate their curiosity.
-Active learners can teach themselves things, so try to encourage this sense of curiosity in your young learner.
-In the park, smell flowers, touch leaves, listen to birds and talk together about what you find.
+Active learners can teach themselves things, so try to encourage this sense of curiosity in your child.
+If you’re in the park, smell flowers, touch leaves, listen to birds and talk together about what you find.
 In a museum, draw pictures of the things you like and explain why you chose them.
 This interactivity gets children experiencing and understanding new stimuli in the world around them.

 Engage your child in every aspect of a creative task.
 Rather than setting up paints and paper for them, take them to a craft shop and look at all of the creative pursuits available.
 Choose something new you can discover together, and stick your artwork up around the house to create a fantastic atmosphere of creativity.